-The Most Incredible Jewellery and Watches Spotted at Cannes Film Festival
+The most incredible jewellery and watches spotted at Cannes Film Festival

 Naomi Campbell

-Supermodel Naomi Campbell brought her A-game to Cannes this year with a peekaboo Chanel mermaid dress.
-With the high slit, corseted bodice, and a hint of black from her Chanel pumps, the supermodel made a case for minimalism.
-For a timeless yet edgy touch, Naomi opted for the 2020 Red Carpet watch by Chopard.
-Available in a combination of coloured stones in various cuts – such as emeralds, rubies, Paraiba tourmalines, amethysts, or tanzanites, the watch is part of the official capsule developed exclusively for the film festival.
+Making our list again — this time for watches — is Naomi Campbell.
+Arriving in a peekaboo Chanel mermaid dress, the supermodel made a case for minimalism with the high slit, corseted bodice, and a hint of black from her Chanel pumps.
+For a timeless yet edgy touch, Naomi opted for Chopard’s 2020 Red Carpet watch, a glittering beauty covered all over in diamonds.
+The timepiece is available in a combination of coloured stones in various cuts – such as emeralds, rubies, Paraiba tourmalines, amethysts, or tanzanites, and is part of the official capsule developed exclusively for the film festival.

 Ethan Hawke